 How to Take Care of Kefir Grains

-Kefir grains, simliar to sourdough starter, are alive and need to be fed.
+Kefir grains, similar to sourdough starter, are alive and need to be fed.
 This doesn’t mean however that you have to feed them every day like a pet.

 If you don’t plan on drinking kefir every day, simply keep the grains in your fridge.
 Keep them in a small glass jar with milk for up to a week.
 At that point, you should feed them with fresh milk.
 The cold temp in the fridge slows down their eating so they can last longer.

-I have never left my grains in the fridge unfed for longer than a few days.
+I have never left my grains in the fridge unfed for longer than a week while on vacation.
 So, always check for mold and make sure your milk smells like kefir, not like milk that has gone bad.
-I’ve never had this happen before though.
+There is an obvious difference between sour, spoiled milk and good smelling sour kefir.

 Tips for Making Milk Kefir